The Ugly Truth about Beautycounter

 According to Beautycounter’s 2019 income disclosure statement, known formally as its “2019 U.S. Commissions Overview,” new consultants spent $440 on average to enroll in the company last year.
 Startup expenses include a mandatory $98 enrollment kit (or $50 for a digital kit); a starter set of Beautycounter skin care products ranging in price from $132 to $735 that the income disclosure statement says is optional (but the Beautycounter website suggests is mandatory as the second step in joining the MLM); and a $50 “Business-Builder” renewal fee that is billed annually.

-From there, Beautycounter muddies the data by offering only the average monthly earnings of active distributors, a double whammy of deception.
-First, the issue with averages: if 99 consultants make no money and 1 consultant earns $1 million, the average earnings for those 100 consultants is $10,000, even though the typical earnings for the consultants would be zero (though your odds of earning $1 million in any MLM are far worse than 1 in 100).
-Second, by including only active distributors who have met specific selling targets, Beautycounter is omitting those that spent hundreds of dollars to start their business but failed to make the mandatory six-month sales quotas.
-Why are they excluded in the disclosure?
-Presumably because they didn’t earn any money.
+From there, Beautycounter muddies the data by offering only the average monthly earnings of distributors.
+The issue with averages: if 99 consultants make no money and one consultant earns $1 million, the average earnings for those 100 consultants is $10,000, even though the typical earnings for the consultants would be zero (though your odds of earning $1 million in any MLM are far worse than 1 in 100).

 It’s not like Beautycounter hasn’t had the opportunity to come clean on the actual earnings of its distributors.
 It just has chosen not to.
 In response to an FAQ on its website that asks, “How much can I expect to earn as a consultant?”
 Beautycounter gives a non-answer, then links to its confusing income disclosure statement: